 International Data processing

-The way international data transfers are made from the UK is about to change.
+The way international data processes and transfers are made from the UK is about to change.
 This is part of a series of measures to make UK laws fit for purpose now that we have left the EU.
 The new legal mechanism is based on a very different criteria to the EU version.
 The new measures are complex and likely to cause uncertainty and a greater level of risk to non-compliance.

 Up until now if you needed to transfer data including storing data outside of the UK/EU/EEA your most likely remedy would be to use the EU Standard Contractual Clauses (SCCs).
 In more recent times the EU revised such safeguards and issued three new versions.
 The ICO pointed out at the time that UK Data Controllers should not use the new clauses and wait until it announced the UK arrangements.
 So in short we have been waiting for further direction.